vuelidate/vuelidate/packages/docs/src/migration_guide.md

 </script>
 ```

-And here we have the single person component that has it’s own validation rules.
+And here we have the single person component that has its own validation rules.

 ```vue
 <!-- PersonInput.vue -->